Last Updated on April 1, 2023 by Dave Farquhar

 In the postwar era, electric trains were immensely popular.
 Sears, like most other retailers, sold Lionel and American Flyer trains.
 But they wanted their own brand to sell alongside them.
 So Sears turned to New York-based toy manufacturer Louis Marx and Company, who had been selling electric trains since the 1930s and was the longest-running competitor of Lionel and A.C.
 Gilbert, the maker of American Flyer.

 Marx sold trains in both O gauge, which had been around since the beginning of the century and ran on 3-rail track, and in HO scale, which was gaining in popularity in the 1950s because of its scale realism and two-rail track.
 HO scale is the most popular model railroad scale in use today.
 Sears sometimes called the O gauge trains “regular gauge,” which is a a bit humorous today.
 If any size of train is “regular” today, it’s HO scale.
-But in the ’50s, HO scale was still something of an upstart, and O gauge was the incumbent Sears had been selling since before World War I.
+But in the ’50s, the smaller HO scale was still something of an upstart, and O gauge was the incumbent Sears had been selling since before World War I.

 Why use the name Allstate on an electric train set?